-AIDA invites the community to a Summer Forum to hear about the State Government’s plans for the Great Ocean Road and the new Great Ocean Road Authority.
+AIDA invited the community to a Summer Forum on Tuesday January 7th, 2020 at the Fairhaven Surf Lifesaving Club Rooms, to hear about the State Government’s plans for the Great Ocean Road and the new Great Ocean Road Authority.

 The challenges facing the road, and those who live along the coast, range from the pressures of increasing numbers of tourists and traffic to climate change and funding.
 Decisions made now will affect us for many years to come.

 The forum was attended by about 110 people from along the coast between Lorne and Anglesea.
 Richard Riordan, State Member for Polwarth, Surf Coast Shire Ward Councillors Margot Smith and Tony Revell, Surf Coast Shire CEO Keith Baillie, and GORCC CEO Vanessa Schernickau were among those there.

 The meeting heard from Colleen White (Regional Director, Barwon South West DELWP), Paul Jane (Manager Great Ocean Road Reform, DELWP) and local resident and AIDA committee member Professor Chris Ryan who has research expertise in eco-tourism, sustainability and environmental issues as well as climate change.

 Colleen White and Paul Jane outlined the development of the legislation establishing the GOR Authority Bill being passed through parliament later in 2020.
 Chris Ryan reflected on the broader challenges, using examples such as the development for tourism of the western coast road in Ireland which resulted in traffic congestion and calls for new by-pass roads.

 This was followed by questions from the floor.
 The topics raised included the proposed Eden Project in Anglesea and the community survey results.
 It was claimed that the figures being used by DEWLP, the Eden Project and Alcoa to indicate community support do not reflect the actual results, which are evident